-October is the month to celebrate Merlot and recognize the amazing qualities of the Merlot grape both as a single variety and as a blending grape.
+October is the month to celebrate Merlot and recognize the amazing qualities of this grape, both as a single variety and as a blending grape.
 Now in its ninth year, Merlot Month has brought back some esteem for this noble grape as people worldwide celebrate through the promotion of #merlotme.

 The movie Sideways snubbed this grape variety and brought Pinot Noir into favor by promoting Santa Barbara Wine Country.
-In 2014 Merlot began making a comeback.
-The establishment of Merlot Month helped get the word out across the United States, and today Merlot has a following of die heart Merlot lovers.
+In 2014 the variety began making a comeback.
+The establishment of Merlot Month helped get the word out across the United States, and today there is a large following of die heart Merlot lovers.

-Many wineries are producing Merlot, but one winery L’Ecole No 41, has made it one of the foundation wines.
+Many wineries are producing Merlot, but one winery L’Ecole No 41, has made it one of their foundation wines.
 It helped put them on the map as a player in the Walla Walla wine scene.
 Merlot also assisted in defining the terroir that makes L’Ecole’s wines what they are today.
 It is the first red grape to be harvested.
-L’Ecole now produces two different Merlots, which are both deserving of recognition this month.
+L’Ecole now produces two different wines using this variety, and both deserve recognition.

 L’Ecole No 41 2018 Merlot Estate Walla Walla Valley

 This wine is terroir-driven.
 The wine utilizes 50% of the grapes from Seven Hills Vineyard.
 Here the grapes produce a lower yield with smaller berries and a more minerally quality.
 Another 50% of the grapes come from Fergeson Vineyard, where the volcanic soils are rich in fractured basalt and iron.
 The Ferguson Vineyard gives the wine its rich structure and guts, while the Seven Hills Vineyard gives it elegance and silkiness.
 The composition of the wine consists of 84% Merlot, 12% Cabernet Franc and 4% Cabernet Sauvignon.
 The wine ages in 35% new French oak for 18 months.